Apono Connector for AWS

 The connector should match the level of access management you want to achieve with Apono: on a single account or on the entire organization.

-• Install a connector on the management account.
-Follow this guide.
-OR
+* Install a connector on the management account.
+Follow [this guide](#aws-organization-connector-on-the-management-account).\

 What's a connector?
 What makes it so secure?